A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 There is another definition of homotopy, which is the crossed complex analogue of the notion of homotopy of morphisms of chain complexes often given in books on Homological Algebra.
-This does not need additional constructions to make it work and, in fact, is needed to make sense of the construction, $\CRS$, of the internal hom, and then of the tensor, so we start with this.
-The idea is that we start with both a morphism $f$ and an `$f$-homotopy', i.e. a homotopy that ends at $f$, and then obtain the `other end' of the homotopy from that input; see \cite[\S 7.3]{brown_hha}.
-The restricted version on `crossed chain complexes', i.e., reduced crossed complexes, is given on page 98 of \cite{Baues_4D}.
+This does not need additional constructions to make it work and, in fact, is needed to make sense of the construction, $\CRS(-,-)$, so we start with this.
+The idea is that we start with both a morphism $f\colon \A \to \B$ and an `$f$-homotopy', i.e. a homotopy that ends at $f$, and then obtain the `other end' of the homotopy from that input; see \cite[\S 7.3]{brown_hha}.

 \begin{Definition} Consider a crossed complex map, $f=(f_n)_{n \in \mathbb{Z}^+_0}\colon \A \to \B$.
-An $f$-homotopy, $H=(h_n)_{n \in \mathbb{Z}^+_0}$, or 1-fold $f$-homotopy, is given, in low dimensions, by \begin{itemize}[leftmargin=5.5mm]
+An $f$-homotopy, $H=(h_n)_{n \in \mathbb{Z}^+_0}$, or 1-fold $f$-homotopy, is given, in low dimensions, by \begin{itemize}[leftmargin=10mm]